How to Navigate ADA Compliance and Website Accessibility Lawsuits

 • Poor navigation structure

-• Inability to decrease font size or change colors or contrast levels
+• Inability to decrease font size or change color contrast levels

 • Inability to use keyboard shortcuts for navigation